rgreenblatt/ai_alignment_readings/abstractions/abstractions.md

 typically proposed issues with this approach generalize to restrained AIs.

-A restrained AI could theoretically not be intent aligned while also being a highly capable consequentialist agent, somewhat impact aligned, and safe, However, any situation where the AI is aware of the restrictions placed on it will set up a conflict.
+A restrained AI could theoretically not be intent aligned while also being a highly capable consequentialist agent, somewhat impact aligned, and safe.
+However, any situation where the AI is aware of the restrictions placed on it will set up a conflict.
 The classic 'physically boxed' AI which is aware of the external world will manipulate and fight for freedom.
 Similarly, a 'knowledge